hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 > possible to assign a confidence score.
 Therefore all of the "motif hits"
 > are a uniform blue color.

-Step 10.
+step 10.
 Mouse over a motif hit (which has not been filtered out by the structural filter) to detail the motif name and its start and stop positions.
 This box also shows the amino acid sequence which matched the motif, as well as the confidence score.
 The color of the confidence score title box is also